 2. Heat Cables or Heat Tape

-Heat cables or heat tape can be used to provide additional warmth to vulnerable pipes.
+Heat cables or heat tape can provide additional warmth to vulnerable pipes.
 Follow these steps for their installation:

 3. Insulating Water Heaters and Tanks